 - Teamwork – What does that look like (respect for others, high ethical standards)

-- Listen – Are there real issues either from a personal viewpoint, (e.g., illness, divorce, financial issues) or from a professional standpoint (e.g., short staffed, increased workload, changes in dress codes or working conditions, impending layoffs)?
-Decide if what you have heard has some teeth.
-Perhaps a referral to your EAP (Employee Assistance Plan) would be helpful or hiring some temporary staff will ease the issue and end the negativity.
-Sometime short-term negativity is fixable and just that, short-term.
+- Listen – Are there real issues either from a personal viewpoint, (e.g., illness, divorce, financial issues) or from a professional standpoint (e.g., short staffed, increased workload, working from home challenges and/or, impending layoffs)?
+Decide if what you have heard has some validity.
+Perhaps a referral to your EAP (Employee Assistance Plan) would be helpful, or hiring some temporary staff will ease the issue and end the negativity.
+Sometimes short-term negativity is fixable and just that, short-term.
 What if it’s not fixable in the immediate future?
 Is this a perpetual Negative Ned?
 If so, limit lending your ear.
 Don’t agree and don’t argue.

 - Document, document, document – If it isn’t written down…it didn’t happen (at least from jury’s view point or when fighting an unemployment claim).
-I realize that on the Hotline, we mention documentation every chance we get and there is an important reason for that.
+Here at HR Services we mention documentation every chance we get and there is an important reason for that.
 We believe documentation is critical for a multitude of reasons.
-As a reminder of:
+Specifically, it is a reminder of:

 - What is the issue(s)